khawley/my-talks/superposition2_2018-03-17/html-css_workshop.md

 ---
 # Code it - comments

-It can be really useful to leave notes in your code
+You might want to leave notes in your code

-These are hidden on the webpage, and just for you developers
+These are hidden on the webpage, and just seen in the code

 ```html
 <!-- comments galore here -->